The 5 Relationship Types and 2 To Get Rid Of

 From all the people in your life, who are the ones that fall in the Toxic and Up/Down areas?

-Bear in mind, you need to look at everyone in your life as some of your life long (Love Relationship) friends are quite likely to also be Toxic, as my own example highlighted.
+Bear in mind, you need to look at everyone in your life as some of your lifelong (Love Relationship) friends are quite likely to also be Toxic, as my own example highlighted.

 Your options really are easy too.